This easy sweet potato side dish recipe is perfect for your holiday meal but it's so good you'll want to have it all year long!

 Freeze

 It'll last for up to three months.
-Just be sure to let the candied yams thaw in the fridge before topping and baking.
+Just be sure to let the candied yams thaw overnight in the fridge before topping and baking.

 - For the best-candied yams, be sure to use dark brown sugar.
 It makes a deeper, more flavorful candied taste than white sugar.